jasoncclin/img-recognition/README.md

 #### Required version of Python :

 * Python 3.6.0
-  (Any versoin of Python 3 should work, but Python 3.6 was used in development)
+  (Any version of Python 3 should work, but Python 3.6 was used in development)

 #### Required Software Libraries: